William Temple Franklin: Early life and education

 Temple's father William Franklin was Governor of New Jersey and a prominent Loyalist.

-William Temple Franklin, called Temple, was born in 1760, the extramarital (and only) son of William Franklin, notably an extramarital son as well, who fathered him while a law student in London.
+William Temple Franklin, called Temple, was born in 1760, the extramarital (and only) son of William Franklin, who fathered him while a law student in London.
 His mother is unknown, and the infant was placed in foster care.
 His father William was the extramarital but acknowledged son of Benjamin Franklin, one of the Founding Fathers of the United States, and raised in his household.
 While there is some speculation that William Temple Franklin's middle name was derived from the fact that he was conceived while his father was studying at the Middle Temple, that seems highly unlikely and uncharacteristically idiosyncratic.
 Temple was, in fact, born more than a year after his father completed his legal studies and was called to the bar.
 The more likely answer, in keeping with both 18th-century naming conventions and the political and social connections of both William and Benjamin Franklin, is that Temple was named for Richard Grenville-Temple, 2nd Earl Temple, an ally of the Franklins and a senior member of the British governing ministry when Temple was born.

 Later in 1762, William married Elizabeth Downes in London, the daughter of a wealthy Barbados planter.
 After passing the bar, he returned to North America, but he continued to pay for the upkeep and later education of Temple.

 In 1763, with the aid of his father, Benjamin Franklin, William Franklin was appointed as the last colonial governor of New Jersey and went to North America.
 He left Temple in foster care.
 William's position as a Loyalist later put him at odds with his father, and they broke permanently over it.
 William Franklin was imprisoned during the Revolution and was forced into exile in Britain.

 Benjamin Franklin learned of his grandson Temple (his only grandson through the male line) on an extended mission in London, when the boy was about four.
 He became fond of the young boy but at first did not tell him of his full identity.
 He eventually took over custody, returned with the youth to the United Colonies in 1775, and acknowledged their blood relation.
 Now a widower, Franklin raised the boy in his household.